25 Cheap & Free Things To Do In Seattle For First Timers

 It’s a favorite spot for beachgoers, sunset watchers, and outdoor enthusiasts.

-Plus, there are several blocks of incredible restaurants right across the street from the beach that include everything from fish and chips and ice cream to burgers and gyros.
-Stunning!
+Plus, there are several blocks of incredible restaurants right across the street from the beach.

 What to Expect: